alefranz/MELT/BACKLOG.md

 - The final v2 package and sample dependency graphs report no known direct or transitive vulnerabilities, and the result is reproducible during release validation.

+**Completed**

+- The pack job scans the final restored `MELT.sln` graph with `dotnet list package --vulnerable --include-transitive`, writes its JSON result to `artifacts/vulnerability-report.json`, and uploads it with the packed packages.
+- The scan script fails the pack job if the command cannot complete, the JSON report contains an error, or any direct or transitive package includes a vulnerability advisory.

 ## Post-November 2026 maintenance